 In a roundabout way, Survey Junkie helps us all get quality products from these brands.
 I like to think of it as being paid a commission for helping yourself.

-Getting paid on Survey Junkie
+How To Get paid on Survey Junkie?

 I already mentioned that you can process your withdrawals through PayPal or by receiving gift cards instead.